There are two aspects to the answer.

 – Apple Fitness

-Up till 2019, Apple used to launch all products together, in the month of September before Christmas and new year.
-Which used to give good sales for Apple products.
-But the iPhone being a showstopper of the event, other products don’t get enough attention.
+Up till 2019, Apple used to launch all products together, in September before Christmas and new year.
+That used to give good sales for Apple products.
+But the iPhone is a showstopper of the event other products do not get enough attention.

-By splitting the events Apple did justice to its product line.
-Going forward it may remain the same.
+By splitting the events, Apple did justice to its product line.
+Going ahead, it may remain the same.
 Below are statistics about revenue Apple generates from different products. (as of 3rd quarter 2020)

 |Wearables, home, and accessories||10.81%|

-As it can be clearly seen, the iPhone brings the biggest part of revenue, but it’s revenue has decreased from 60.9% to 44.26% from Q1 to Q3 of 2020.
-Whereas wearables, home, and accessories businesses have seen a 1% raise, and Services business has significantly risen from 13.85% to 22.04% and increasing more than $50 billion-a-year of revenue.
+As seen, the iPhone brings the major part of Apple’s revenue, but it has decreased from 60.9% to 44.26% from Q1 to Q3 of the year 2020 respectively.
+Whereas wearables, home, and accessories businesses have seen a 1% raise, and Services business has significantly risen from 13.85% to 22.04% and increasing more than $50 billion a year of revenue.

-Going forward, the potential for significant change in the mobile phone hardware industry is very less.
-Therefore, Apple and other industry leaders are diversifying their business lines and those deserve their identity.
-These and several other reasons Apple didn’t launch the iPhone, but we could expect it to launch in early October of 2020.
+Going ahead, the potential for significant change in the mobile phone hardware industry is very less.
+Therefore, Apple and other industry leaders are diversifying their business lines that deserve their identity.
+These and several other reasons Apple did not launch the iPhone, but we could expect it to launch in early October of 2020.

-But for now, let us have a look at what Apple launched in the ‘Time Flies’ event.
+But for now, let us look at what Apple launched in the ‘Time Flies’ event.

 What Apple launched at the “Time Flies” event?

-2. Apple Watch SE – affordable Watch SE can be considered as an upgrade to the Apple Watch 3 in terms of design and hardware but it misses out on crucial features that are there on Apple Watch 4 and 5.
+2. Apple Watch SE – Consider affordable Apple Watch SE as an upgrade to the Apple Watch 3, in terms of design and hardware.
+But it misses out on crucial features that are there on Apple Watch 4 and 5.

-It doesn’t come with an ECG or SpO2 monitor but has the fall detection feature like previous Apple Watch models
+It does not come with an ECG or SpO2 monitor but has the fall detection feature like previous Apple Watch models.

 3. iPad – Talking about the new iPads, Apple has launched the new eight-generation iPad, featuring the A12 Bionic chip that brings the Neural Engine to the entry iPad for the first time.
 It costs $329 in the US and features a 10.2-inch Retina display and the new iPadOS14.